MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-client-vpn-connections.md

 2. Click **GROUPS** and click **Groups**.

-3. Click **Access your groups in the new Azure portal by clicking here**.<br><br>You now manage Intune groups in the Azure Portal.
-For this reason, you’ll be     redirected to the Azure Portal when you click the **Create Groups** link.
+3. Click **Access your groups in the new Azure portal by clicking here**.<br><br>You now manage Intune groups in the Azure portal.
+For this reason, you’ll be     redirected to the Azure portal when you click the **Create Groups** link.

-4. In the Azure Portal, near the top of the page, click **New group**.
+4. In the Azure portal, near the top of the page, click **New group**.

 5. In **Name**, type **VPN Users**.